TypeScript typeof Operator

 console.log(typeof func); // "function"

-The returned values are JavaScript's basic data types (boolean, number, bigint, string, symbol, null, undefined) and function and object.
+The returned values are JavaScript's primitive data types (boolean, number, bigint, string, symbol, null, undefined) along with function and object.

-In TypeScript, typeofcan also be used in the type context.
-In this case, the roles are different
+In TypeScript, typeof can also be used in a type context.
+In this case, its role changes.

 tsx